 Note: CALS maintains large format printers in 1400 Williams Hall which is accessible from the small courtyard facing Yarbrough Drive (i.e., the railroad tracks) and 315-B Patterson Hall.
-Those printers are free to authorized student users only for printing two drafts and one final copy for each poster sheet.
+Those printers are free to authorized student users only (no faculty or staff) for printing two drafts and one final copy for each poster sheet.
 Posters can be a maximim of 52" long.
 After using your free allotment, you must use the department printer or another campus or commercial fee-based printers.
 As with our printer, the use of the Williams Hall or Patterson Hall printers requires an appointment.
 CALS-IT recommends that you contact them three business days in advance.
 Please consult the following web site:

 DEPARTMENT POLICY FOR USING LARGE FORMAT PRINTER